 A panel event in cooperation with the International Heiner Müller Society is devoted to these and other questions.

-We will also be showing the installation
+During the entire festival we will also be showing the installation

-Die Müllermatrix – Interrobang
+The Müllermatrix – Interrobang

 Heiner Müller is reanimated in the interactive audio installation “Die Müllermatrix”.
 The audience communicates by telephone with a Müller cyborg.
 Half human, half telephone computer, Heiner Müller expresses himself on a wide variety of contemporary topics: from the decline of Europe to data retention, migration and social inequality to the contemporary theatre landscape.
 The participants can individually design their exchange with Heiner Müller by key selection, search for answers for the 21st century on the soundboard of Müller’s remarks, and penetrate together with Müller into the demonic depths of the hypertextual system into which he was transplanted for this audio installation.